executablebooks/sphinx-book-theme/docs/reference/thebe.md

 # Thebe

+Thebe (via `sphinx-thebe`) is a special-case for this theme because it is particularly useful for interactive notebook use-cases.
+This page shows off major Thebe functionality and discusses some gotchas.

+When this page loads, activate Thebe by clicking the {guilabel}`Live Code` button at the top.

+## Code style

 Thebe uses CodeMirror in the background, which uses different styles than pygments, which is used for static code syntax highlighting.

 Static code: